catmj/Goodreaders/README.md

             Returns:

-    7. K-MODES BOOK CLUSTERING: Create clusters of similar books using their feature vectors and the k-modes algorithm (a variant of k-means for categorical data).
+    7. K-MODES BOOK CLUSTERING (optional): Create clusters of similar books using their feature vectors and the k-modes algorithm (a variant of k-means for categorical data).
 Use these clusters to reduce runtime when making book recommendations. k_means_clustering\k_modes_v2.py
             Generates a fixed number of book clusters using k-modes, using feature vectors of genres and (clustered) keywords for each book.
 This updated version uses custom dissimilarity metrics with different weights given to keywords and genres.
             Parameters:
-                num_clusters: int
+                num_clusters : int
-                    The predetermined number of clusters to form using KModes.
+                    The predetermined number of clusters to form using KModes. cat_dissim : callable
-                cat_dissim: callable
                     Specifies the function to use as the dissimilarity metric (e.g., hamming_dist, cosine_dissim).
-                "books_with_vectors_and_sums.csv": str (CSV file)
+                "books_with_vectors_and_sums_and_ratings.csv" : str (CSV file)
                     CSV file containing books (titles and authors) and their feature vectors.
 Two separate feature vectors for genres and (clustered) keywords are generally provided.
+Also includes number of ratings and average rating for each book. keyword_weight : float
+                    How much keywords should be weighted relative to genres when measuring similarities.
+The optimal is somewhere around 0.8.
                 Additional parameters used by KModes (e.g., init, n_init, max_iter, verbose).
             Returns:
-                "books_clustered.csv": CSV file
+                "books_clustered.csv" : CSV file
                     The input CSV file with an additional column indicating the assigned cluster for each book.
-                "books_by_cluster.csv": CSV file
+                "books_by_cluster.csv" : CSV file
-                    A CSV file containing lists of books, grouped by their assigned cluster. k_means_clustering\elbow_method_v2.py
+                    CSV file containing lists of books, grouped by their assigned cluster. k_means_clustering\elbow_method_v2.py
             Determines optimal number of book clusters for k-modes, using feature vectors of genres and (clustered) keywords for each book.
 This updated version uses custom dissimilarity metrics with different weights given to keywords and genres.
             Parameters: